darkroomengineering/lenis/packages/vue/README.md

-# lenis/react
+# lenis/vue

 ## Introduction
-lenis/react provides a `<ReactLenis>` component that creates a [Lenis](https://github.com/darkroomengineering/lenis) instance and provides it to its children via context.
-This allows you to use Lenis in your React app without worrying about passing the instance down through props.
-It also provides a `useLenis` hook that allows you to access the Lenis instance from any component in your app.
+lenis/vue provides a `<VueLenis>` component that creates a [Lenis](https://github.com/darkroomengineering/lenis) instance and provides it to its children via context.
+This allows you to use Lenis in your Vue app without worrying about passing the instance down through props.
+It also provides a `useLenis` hook that allows you to access the Lenis instance from any component in your app. lenis/vue provides a vueLenisPlugin that you can use to register the component globally.
+This allows you to use the component in your templates without having to import it, by using the `vue-lenis` template tag.

 ## Installation